 Belgian Malinois temperament

-In relation to temperament the Belgian Malinois is known for their protective, confident and responsive nature.
+In relation to temperament, the Belgian Malinois is known for its protective, confident and responsive nature.
 They are also good with kids and if properly trained they can make a good house pet.

-The Malinois is can fearful of strangers, usually reserved and aloof.
+Malinois can be fearful of strangers, usually reserved and aloof.
 This is due to their strong protective instincts.
-As a result, the Belgian Malinois needs more in depth socialization training than most other breeds.
+As a result, the Belgian Malinois needs more in-depth socialization training than most other breeds.